yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/unity-guide.md

 ## Message

 The message system of Cocos Creator uses the transmit&receive mode of dom, which can send a message upward, but you need to sign up for message in Node.
-But in Unity3D, message is realized by going through SendMessage and directly responding to the member function defined in the script.
+But in Unity3D, messages are realized by going through SendMessage and directly responding to the member function defined in the script.

 The following is the transmit&receive mode of message in Cocos Creator: